'Legend dairy' man carries ice cream and dry ice up Colorado peak as treat for other hikers

 He and his wife enjoyed their ice cream sandwiches, which still were surprisingly very cold, with some leftover pizza they carried with them.

-Christopher Whitestone said his two children, Olivia, 11, and Owen, 8, went straight to the ice cream man as soon as they reached the top.
+Christopher Whitestone said his two children, Olivia, 11, and Owen, 8, went straight to the ice cream man as soon as they reached the top of the mountain, considered a relatively moderate climb among Colorado's more than 50 peaks over 14,000 feet.

 "It definitely leaves a lasting impression for my kids as a very positive experience,” Whitestone said.